maciejg-git/alpine-remote-component-plugin/README.md

     - `config` object
 - `rc-loaded-with-delay` - after a successful fetch including the delay.
 Detail:
     - `config` object
+- `rc-before-insert` - before the component fragment is inserted into the DOM.
+Detail:
+    - `config` object
 - `rc-inserted` - after the component fragment has been inserted into the DOM.
 Detail:
     - `config` object
 - `rc-error` - after an error.
 Detail: